1852–1853 as twenty-part serial with illustrations by Phiz

-The author's strengths are here in spades: memorable characters, a clever twisting plot, pointed social commentary.
-Plus some of the most lively passages of innovative writing seen to date—and more creatively expressed than most of Dickens's work.
+The author's strengths are here in spades: memorable characters, a clever twisting plot, heart-wrenching drama, pointed social commentary.
+Plus some of the most innovative passages seen in Dickens's work so far.

 On the other hand, about those memorable characters....
 Too many of them!

 Literally dozens of them.
-So many that taken altogether in one novel, they're hard to remember.
-You're constantly flipping back through pages when a Boythorn or a Bagnet or a Jellyby or a Jobling re-appears, trying to recall ... wasn't that the maid of the gentleman who's a friend of the lawyer for Jarndyce's nephew...?
+So many that taken altogether in one novel, they're hard to keep straight.
+You're constantly flipping back through pages—when a Boythorn or a Bagnet or a Jellyby or a Jobling re-appears—trying to recall: was that the maid of the gentleman who's a friend of the lawyer for Jarndyce's nephew or...?

 These charges are justified, but unimportant in my opinion.
-Stickler for realism as I usually am, I also recognize that in works of fiction—in works of artifice—something has to give in order to condense and emphasize, or else we would have just unexamined and unenlightening reality.
-With his colourful characters and his simplistic narrators, Dickens is able to get to important truths about the world in which they and we live, whether the insights concern quandaries of the heart or tragedies of social injustice, each of which is central to Bleak House.
+Even a stickler for realism, such as present company, can also recognize that in works of fiction—in artifice—something has to give in order to condense and emphasize, or else we would have just unexamined and unenlightening reportage.
+With his colourful characters and simplistic narrators, Dickens is able to get to important truths about the world in which they and we live, whether the insights concern quandaries of the heart or tragedies of social injustice, each kind of which is central to Bleak House.

-Except of course, when it serves the purpose of the plot for the other characters or for the reader not to know what they are thinking.
-Lady Dedlock (another wonderful Dickens name) keeps her deep, dark secret from almost all the other characters until her death and from the readers until the time is dramatically ripe.
-Inspector Bucket misdirects us all until he is ready to uncover the murderer.
+Except, of course, when it serves the purpose of the plot for us not to know what they are thinking.
+Lady Dedlock (another wonderful Dickens name) keeps her deep, dark secret from readers until the time is dramatically ripe and from almost all the other characters until her death.
+Inspector Bucket misdirects us until he is ready to uncover the murderer.
 Even the narrating Esther who effuses over day-to-day trivia hides crucial plot points.
 It's difficult at times to understand exactly how her diary entries are to be taken, as sometimes they seem to be written as events are taking place (how is this done?), while other times they seem to be written in retrospect with knowledge of what is to come.

 I don't know if this is beyond Dickens.
-Perhaps another intuition about his purpose here is more correct: perhaps, writing in installments for the periodicals of his day, he was every week casting about in one subplot or another, writing his heart out for this or that scene, producing as much as he could in the hopes that out of all the words something significant would emerge to take over the novel as a whole.
-I'm not sure he ever found this unifying direction, but his greatness as a writer brought up numerous insightful and entertaining moments.
+Though perhaps another intuition about his purpose here is more correct.
+Perhaps, writing in instalments for the periodicals of his day, the great author was every week casting about in one subplot or another, writing his heart out for this or that scene, producing as much as he could in the hopes that out of all the words something significant would emerge to take over the novel as a whole.
+I'm not sure he ever found this unifying direction in Bleak House, but his facility as a writer brought numerous insightful and entertaining moments up from the depths.

 And yet Dickens manages to pull the threads together for a satisfying conclusion.
 Or rather, for several satisfying conclusions.